 - You will likely spend the night in jail.

 Charges of Indecent Assault or Aggravated Indecent Assault can be devastating.
-We at Logue Law, will offer you zealous representation.
+We at Logue Law Group, will offer you zealous representation.
 We believe that every client should get a fair chance while passing through the criminal justice system.
 And we leave no stones unturned to give those chances to you.